nus-cs2103-AY2122S1/tp/docs/team/chingh20.md

     * Clear:
       * Created a confirmation window that allow user to confirm if he/she wants to clear data before actually clearing data.
-        * Modified the clear command so that it could be used to prompt the confirmation window or to actually clear data when executed.
+        * Modified the clear command so that it could prompt the confirmation window or clear data when executed.
       * Take away:
         * In depth understanding of how the logic component works with the UI.
       * Improvement in the future:
-        * To improve code quality and preventing user from intentionally breaking the clear command I should probably create two separate classes in the future instead of using one clear command class and allowing two execution behaviors.
+        * To improve code quality and preventing user from intentionally breaking the clear command, I should probably create two separate classes in the future instead of using one clear command class and allowing two execution behaviors.
     * Major PRs: [Parser](https://github.com/AY2122S1-CS2103T-W13-3/tp/pull/36) [Help](https://github.com/AY2122S1-CS2103T-W13-3/tp/pull/99)
     [Clear](https://github.com/AY2122S1-CS2103T-W13-3/tp/pull/105)